SangwooHong/sangwoohong.github.io/index.md

 ## About Me

-I am an Assistant Professor at Konkuk University, the Department of Computer and Engineering since 2025.
+I have been an Assistant Professor in the Department of Computer Engineering at Konkuk University since 2025.

 I received my bachelor's degree in 2020 and my Ph.D. in 2024, both from the Department of Electrical and Computer Engineering at Seoul National University.

 ## Research Interests